BXTechnician/BXTechnician/README.md

 👋 Hi, I’m @BXTechnician an IT professional who is a complete novice to the world of programming/coding.

-👀 I’ve always been interested in becoming programming for a very long time.
+👀 I’ve been interested in programming for a very long time.

 I am currently studying to become a Full Stack Web Developer.

 🌱 I’m currently learning Full Stack Web Development.(Just started on FreeCodeCamp.org)